Harrison Ford at 80: 9 Things You (Probably) Didn’t Know About the Hollywood Legend

 His first credited role would come a year later with A Time for Killing in which he used the name Harrison J. Ford (the “J” doesn’t stand for anything) to avoid confusion with the silent film actor of the same name.

-3. He worked part-time as a carpenter while going out on auditions
+3. He worked as a carpenter while going out on auditions

 Although Ford welcomed the opportunity to play a (slightly) more significant role in George Lucas’ 1973 classic, American Graffiti, the movie offers were still few and far between.
 Eschewing the actor-waiting-tables stereotype, Ford took up carpentry to supplement his income while going out on auditions.